Hints and Things does not use any 1st Party cookies - more information.

 In short this is a very complex subject.

-At the foot of this page you will find examples of reaction received from visitors who sometimes differ and sometimes agree with the original offerings and those given by others.
+At the foot of this page you will find just one example of reaction received from one visitor who was very keen for me to put the matter straight.

 In the US we do say "CV"/"curriculum vitae" as well as "resume," but it has a different meaning.